-Use the IBM ServeRAID Configuration Utility programs to perform the following tasks:
+Use the Adaptec RAID Configuration Utility programs to perform the following tasks:

-- Configure a redundant array of independent disks (RAID) array - · View or change the RAID configuration and associated devices
+- Configure a redundant array of independent disks (RAID) array - View or change the RAID configuration and associated devices

-When you are using the IBM ServeRAID Configuration Utility programs to configure and manage arrays, consider the following information:
+When you are using the Adaptec RAID Configuration Utility programs to configure and manage arrays, consider the following information:

 - Hard disk drive capacities affect how you create arrays.
-Drives in an array can have different capacities, but the RAID controller treats them as if they all have the capacity of the smallest hard disk drive. - To help ensure signal quality, do not mix drives with different speeds and data rates. - To update the firmware and BIOS code for an optional ServeRAID SAS controller, you must use the IBM ServeRAID Support CD that comes with the ServeRAID option.
+Drives in an array can have different capacities, but the RAID controller treats them as if they all have the capacity of the smallest hard disk drive. - · To help ensure signal quality, do not mix drives with different speeds and data rates. - To update the firmware and BIOS code for an optional ServeRAID controller, you must use the IBM ServeRAID Support CD that comes with the ServeRAID - If you install a different type of RAID controller (adapter) in the server, use the method that is described in the instructions that come with the adapter to view or change SAS settings for attached devices.

-Starting the IBM ServeRAID Configuration Utility program
+Starting the IBM ServeRAID Configuration Utility menu choices